We Grow From SeedGolden Bough Tree Farm

 Thank you for visiting The Golden Bough Tree Farm - Online.
 Browse for Trees & Shrubs using the links along the left.
 The links across the top will direct you to information about our business, an order form, Hardiness Zone Map and other information to help you give your trees a safe and healthy new home.

-To receive two years of our printed catalog please send $2 to Golden Bough, Marlbank, Ontario, K0K 2L0.
+For two years of our printed catalog please send $2 to Golden Bough, Marlbank, Ontario, K0K 2L0.

 We Ship Canada-Wide